I woke to the sound of thunder, to a morning in a monochrome palette; color, sucked from the sky.

 - Or who we could have been?

-If we turn from ourselves, is it because we’ve lost our mirrors, or our courage to look into them?
-Or is that kind of searching inward too exhausting, too grueling, so we walk away in order to survive?
+If we turn from ourselves, is it because we’ve lost our mirrors?
+Have we lost the courage to look into them?
+Or is that kind of searching inward too exhausting, too grueling, too encumbering – so we walk away from ourselves and others in order to survive?

 Not all women do these things.
-Some women walk away only at certain junctures.
-It isn’t black or white, yes or no. It isn’t like this Sunday sky; all darkness and sorrow.
-It may be a single circumstance that sets off a loss; it may be a pooling of circumstances, a rush, a flood, beyond damming up, beyond stopping, beyond anything we can do until it subsides on its own.
+Some women walk away at certain junctures and it isn’t black or white, and it isn’t yes or no. It isn’t like this Sunday sky, all darkness and mourning.
+It may be a single circumstance that triggers one loss; it may be a pooling of circumstances, a rush, a flood, a deluge beyond damming up, beyond sand or sackcloth, beyond anything we can do until it subsides on its own.

-Then we mop up.
-We wait.
-We get down in the mud and see what we can salvage.
+We get down in the mud.
+We see what we can salvage.

 Women who walk away from each other

 Sometimes women walk away from each other when we need each other most.
-Perhaps this is a natural erosion that comes with years, a necessary withdrawal from friendships and emotions that are too intense to sustain with dwindling resources.
+Perhaps this is a natural erosion that comes with the years, a necessary withdrawal from friendships and feelings that are too intense to sustain, especially with dwindling resources.

 Perhaps we aren’t alone in this.
 Perhaps men walk away from each other, and from themselves.
-I cannot say.
+But I cannot say if our men will admit this.
+Perhaps they are more likely to walk away from women.

-Once, I had amazing women in my life.
-We were younger then; it was a time before stony marriages and lost jobs, before devastating illnesses and the weariness of raising children.
-Before shadows: celebrations in shadow, silences in shadow.
+Once, amazing women peopled my life.
+We were younger then; it was a time before stony marriages and crumbling careers, before devastating illnesses and the weariness of raising children.

 Refuge